Slideshow: Essential Screening Tests Every Woman Needs

 During a Pap smear, your doctor scrapes some cells off your cervix and sends them to a lab for analysis.
-A common recommendation is that you should get your first Pap smear by age 21, and every two years after that.
-If you're 30 or older, you can get HPV tests, too, and wait a little longer between Pap smears.
-Both screenings are very effective in finding cervical cancer early enough to cure it.
+You should get your first Pap smear by age 21, and every 3 years after that.
+If you're 30 or older, you can get co-testing with HPV tests at least every 5 years.
+If you're sexually active and at risk, you'll need vaginal testing for chlamydia and gonorrhea every year.

 Vaccines for Cervical Cancer